Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 - Fixed a bug that caused localVideoStream to be removed when the call goes on hold.
 - Telemetry additions and improvements.
 \* Interruption could be anything that takes over physical devices like microphone and camera.
 Examples are enabling Siri, playing YouTube videos, accepting PSTN calls.

+### Azure Communication Services for Government

+Azure Communication Services (ACS) in [Azure Government](https://azure.microsoft.com/en-us/global-infrastructure/government/) provides compliance with US government requirements for cloud services.
+In addition to enjoying the features and capabilities of Messaging, Voice and Video calling, developers benefit from the following features that are unique to Azure Government:
+- Your personal data is logically segregated from customer content in the commercial Azure cloud.
+- Your resource’s customer content is stored within the United States.
+- Access to your organization's customer content is restricted to screened Microsoft personnel.
+- Complies with certifications and accreditations that are required for US Public Sector customers, specifically those offered to Office 365 Government - GCC High offering.

+You can find more information about the Office 365 Government – GCC High offering for US Government customers at [Office 365 Government plans](https://products.office.com/government/compare-office-365-government-plans), including [eligibility requirements]().

 ## v1.5.4-beta.1 (2022-5-17)
 Available in NPM - https://www.npmjs.com/package/@azure/communication-calling/v/1.5.4-beta.1